HentiePaxton/CoreAPIAngularCustomerManagement/README.md

 I have also added code to check and insert the required status upon migration and provide you with a test user.
 ![alt text](https://github.com/HentiePaxton/CoreAPIAngularCustomerManagement/blob/master/Git%20Images/Migration.PNG)

-# In the case of Emergancy
+# In the case of Emergency
 ## Database not migrating
 Don't stress.
 I scripted the database schema and data.
 This script can be found under the root repo folder: CoreAPIAngularCustomerManagement\SQL Scripts\FullDatabaseScriptWithData.sql